UPDATE: International Sports Law

 With the substantial economic impact of international sports comes the increased likelihood of dispute.
 In 1983, the IOC established the Court of Arbitration for Sport (CAS) as a court with specialized knowledge in the field of sports.
 CAS is also known by its French name, Tribunal Arbitral du Sport (TAS).

-The Code of Sports-related Arbitration spells out the two divisions of CAS: the Ordinary Arbitration Division and the Appeals Arbitration Division.
+The Code of Sports-related Arbitration spells out the two divisions of CAS: The Ordinary Arbitration Division and the Appeals Arbitration Division.
 The Ordinary Division functions as a court of sole instance.
 The Appeals Division hears cases brought to it on appeal from the various IFs and other sports organizations.
 CAS also has the power to issue advisory opinions.
 In rare instances, CAS decisions can be appealed to the Swiss Federal Tribunal.

 In addition to ordinary and appeals divisions, CAS forms special ad hoc divisions to hear urgent cases that arise during the Olympic Games.
 The turn-around time for arbitration decisions made by the ad hoc division is as short as 24 hours.
-There will likely be an ad hoc division of CAS established for the 2012 Summer Games in London.

 Parties generally agree to refer their disputes to CAS in their individual arbitration agreements.
 All Olympic IFs except one and many of the NOCs have included a CAS arbitration clause in their agreements.